Monthly Update November 2011

 But God is good!
 And all good things come from our Father!

 And He has made me good – not through anything I have done or deserved.
 And He has good plans for me.
-And parts of those good plans are unity and encouragement with my brothers and sisters.
-And part of those good plans is to allow God to produce fruit in my life.

 Now that sounds good.